carld/carld.github.io/_posts/2017-06-29-a-small-compiler-example.md

 The objective is to generate code in assembly something like:

 ```
-push DWORD 2
+push 2             ; push the number 2 onto the stack
-push DWORD 1
+push 1             ; push the number 1 onto the stack
-mov ebx, [esp+4]
-mov eax, [esp]
-add esp, 8
+pop ebx            ; pop an argument from the stack into the ebx register
+pop eax            ; pop an argument from the stack into the eax register
-add eax, ebx
+add eax, ebx       ; add the contents of the ebx register to the eax register
-push eax
+push eax           ; push the contents of the eax register onto the stack
 ```

 The above two programs are trying to do the same thing, add the numbers 1 and 2, yet they look very different.

-One of the things that the upper program is not saying is how anything is to be stored in the machine.
+One of the things that the former program is not saying is how anything is to be stored in the machine.
 The assembly program explicitly pushes two numbers onto a stack, and then moves numbers from the stack into registers.

 The approach I'm familiar with is to evaluate the S-expression recursively, emitting assembly for each sub expression.
+Because the compilation function can call itself recursively, and the `add` instruction takes two operands we push the operands onto a stack.
+We use a stack so that the compile function can emit assembly code for a program that performs the equivalent of nested S-expressions, without having to know which register to store the current result in.
+If we tried to push arguments directly into registers, there would have to be a way to indicate which register to use, complicating things.
+Because it is the `add` instruction that cares about where it's operands come from we set the operands in registers when compiling add.
+The stack is used as general purpose storage for any and all results evaluated at runtime.
+This is partly the effect of x86 instructions which operate on registers and not the stack.
+On other architectures, `add` will add the top two numbers on the stack.

 An initial naive attempt at the compile function: